petitpoua/petitpoua/README.md

 ## Hi
-i'm building websites right now:
+i'm building websites, currently working on:

-1) zenkan.app : Flexible kanban app with satisfying sounds for personal use.
+- zenkan.app : Flexible kanban app with satisfying sounds for personal use.